tomcritchlow/tomcritchlow.github.io/_posts/2020-04-15-library-json.md

 >Having spent some time writing code to track the past 22-40 years of my reading (22 consistenly, 40 with gaps) I thought I’d share a few things I’ve done or thought about, in terms of the data

 !
 Oh my.
 Thanks Phil - great insights.

+--

+*Update #8* - [Ton Zijlstra has posted up some experimentation with an OPML file](https://www.zylstra.org/blog/2021/05/federated-bookshelf-proof-of-concept/) implementation!
+Lovely.
+Lots to explore here.